-Anyone who believes they are about to be a victim of identity theft can have a fraud alert placed on their credit for 90 days.
+Anyone who believes they may be at risk of identity theft can have a fraud alert placed on their credit for 90 days.
 The credit reporting agencies will then notify them if anyone attempts to open an account in their name in that time frame.

 However, a person can also put the hold into place if they believe they are already a victim of identity theft.
 From then on, each credit reporting agency is required to disclose the fraud alert and/or request on consumer reports.
 This alert must be reflected on the credit report for at least seven years after the request or incident.

 Consumers can also request that companies remove their names from lists sold to credit companies looking for business.
 Military personnel also have this option while on active duty and can have their names removed for an entire year to protect themselves financially.

 How FACTA Protects Your Credit and Debit Card Numbers

 Under FACTA, it is illegal to print more than five of your debit or credit card numbers on a receipt.
 Any company or business that does otherwise must pay a fine per violation, ranging from $100 to $1000.
 Many companies have had massive fines because of this oversight, which leads to that business closing more often than not.

 Of course, there’s an exception: